Wilders faces tough road to power, despite election triumph

 Wilders has decades of political experience.
 "He knows very well what the boundaries are," said Elizabeth Kuiper, associate director at the European Policy Institute.

-The Dutch vote expressed a "politics of discontent" that can be observed more generally, said Kuipers, adding that many of the issues exploited by Wilders are highly relevant for the European elections in June, especially concerns about the impact of the climate policy and fears around migration.
+The Dutch vote expressed a "politics of discontent" that can be observed more generally, said Kuiper, adding that many of the issues exploited by Wilders are highly relevant for the European elections in June, especially concerns about the impact of the climate policy and fears around migration.

-"People clearly feel impacted by how our societies are in transition," said Kuipers.
+"People clearly feel impacted by how our societies are in transition," said Kuiper.
 But parroting the rhetoric of the far-right can only backfire, she argued: "if you copy the far-right, people will vote for the original."

 Many think that the Dutch elections do carry an important lesson for how not to fight the far-right: do not break the cordon sanitaire.